iiljina/iiljina.github.io/_projects/2019-wedding.md

 - Russian table with Russian dolls, samovar, English-Russian dictionary (for all the non-Russian speaking guests who were seated at that table.
 Traditional shawls decorated the chairs of ladies.

--The Caribbean table was decorated with cocos shells and exotic flowers in a pineapple.
+- The Caribbean table was decorated with cocos shells and exotic flowers in a pineapple.

 All my ideas for flower compositions were throughout discussed with the florist, who was happy to create a non-standard wedding decor (incl.
 Asian Ikebana, alpine horn, flowers in a pineapple)